Derive Macro GodotClass

 }

-Most values in expressions like key = value
+Most values in syntax such as key = value

 const MAX_HEALTH: f64 = 100.0;